Legal information about Family Violence laws and resources

 In Canada, it is against the law to assault, threaten, or harass another person.
 The laws apply to everyone in Canada.
 The laws apply whether the people are strangers, friends or family members, whether they are married, living together or dating.
+The law is also clear that parents and caregivers cannot abuse their children, or allow another person to abuse their child.

 Abuse is behaviour used to intimidate, isolate, dominate or control another person.
-Domestic violence is abuse that happens at home, within a family, or in an intimate relationship.
+Family violence is abuse that happens at home, within a family, or in an intimate relationship.
 Abuse can happen in any family or relationship.
 It happens to individuals of all backgrounds, religions, races, cultures, ethnic origins and sexual orientations, regardless of income, occupation, or education.

 Abuse is never the survivor's fault.